Andrew Van de Kamp: Season 2

 Along with his sister, Andrew notices Bree's increasing alcohol consumption, and uses it against her.
 When Bree refuses to let Andrew access his trust fund to buy a car, he calls her a "mean old drunk", and she slaps him.
 Andrew emotionally blackmails Justin into punching him in the same place Bree slapped him.
 He then hires a lawyer to file for emancipation from his mother, whom he accuses of hitting him while drunk.
 Andrew tries to persuade her in "There Is No Other Way" to just let him go, but she refuses saying she hasn't "set him right" yet.
 Andrew, after consultation with his lawyer, tells Bree in "Could I Leave You?" that he will accuse her of molesting him if he does not get his way.

 Bree's father and stepmother arrive, and convince the judge to drop the case.
 They try to reconcile the two, but Andrew persuades them to let him live with them.
 Justin is heartbroken when he finds out, and when Bree asks him why, replies:

 When my parents first heard I was gay, they kicked me out.
 They said I had "debased" the entire family and that they couldn't love me anymore until I had changed.
 But Andrew said that I should be ashamed of them because they were too stupid to know how great I was.
 That's the thing about Andrew, he does not take crap from anyone.
 How can you not love him?

 Bree persuades Justin to supply her with gay magazines and videos, which she plants among Andrew's things for his grandparents to find; they then leave Andrew behind, and revoke his trust fund.
 In an attempt to make peace, Bree invites Justin to dinner.
-Andrew, at this point in time, has attempted to cause pain to his mother multiple times for sinister and unjust causes.

 Andrew, however, doesn't give up hating his mother or trying to hurt her.
 He discovers that Peter McMillian, Bree's boyfriend, is a sex addict, and tries to persuade his sister Danielle Van de Kamp to seduce him.
 After she refuses, he lures Peter into bed himself, where Bree finds them.
 Bree finally gives up and leaves him with a bag of clothes and some money by an abandoned gas station because she can no longer love him unconditionally.
-In his final scene for the season, Andrew, realizing he really is about to lose his mom, tells her that the only good thing is that he has won, Bree - who had already been hurt and betrayed by Andrew multiple times - decides not to argue with him and simply slips him a "good for you."
+In his final scene for the season, Andrew, realizing he really is about to lose his mom, tells her that the only good thing is that he has won.
+Bree–who had already been hurt and betrayed by Andrew multiple times–decides not to argue with him and simply replies "good for you."